 Seizures in Dogs and CatsBoth dogs and cats can suffer from epilepsy.
-Epilepsy is characterized primarily by uncontrolled seizures.
+Epilepsy is a neurological disorder characterized primarily by uncontrolled seizures.
 In dogs, epilepsy is most often an inherited condition.
 There are two types of seizures to be on the lookout for:

 - Grand Mal Seizure – The Grand Mal Seizure is characterized by repeated, uncontrolled movements of the body, excessive salivation, vomiting and uncontrolled urination.
 The immediate 24-hour period following a seizure of this kind is characterized by the dog or cat having difficulty walking, seeing and drowsiness.

 - Focal Motor Seizure – Animals that suffer from the Focal Motor Seizures are more likely to go longer without diagnosis.
 This type of seizure is characterized by subtle twitching of a part of the body like the eye, cheek or another innocuous part of the body.
 The seizure usually only lasts a few seconds.

 There are not that many differences between feline and canine epilepsy.
 Both cause uncontrolled seizures and both can go years without diagnosis, depending on the severity of the seizures.
 But while feline epilepsy is characterized (in most cases) with Focal Motor Seizures, your canine friend faces three possible types of epilepsy: